 Many of our Tommy Bahama retail stores are located in indoor and outdoor shopping malls and plazas, and sales are derived, in part, from the volume of traffic in such shopping areas.
 An important part of our business is finding and keeping profitable store locations within successful shopping areas in order to generate consumer traffic.
 Tommy Bahama's stores face competition from other nearby retailers, and a store's sales can be affected not only by its location in relation to its competitors but also by its proximity to other points of attraction, the location of a store within the mall and the amount of advertising and promotional dollars spent on attracting consumers to the malls.
-Fuel shortages and high fuel prices may also deter shoppers.
+Fuel shortages and high fuel prices may also deter shoppers, as they may curtail their driving and other travel.
 Hence, our business may suffer based on declines in the desirability of the shopping environment in a particular mall, shopping center or plaza, which could result from factors outside of our control.
-The failure to locate new stores in advantageous locations or failure to obtain renewal of our current attractive locations may have a material adverse effect our retail business.
+The failure to locate new stores in advantageous locations or failure to obtain renewal of our current attractive locations may have a material adverse effect on our retail business.